Skip to content

 Conclusion

 Everything is recommended to be natural in order to naturally detoxify your body too!
 Also, while plain water is already a miracle wonder for so many benefits, adding tea leaves would surely provide more potential benefits for your health!
 While plain water could get rid of simple headaches or make your skin supple, green tea is found to have mental-health benefits for the drinker, such as reducing stress.
+Sports drinks can also be considered as an alternative hydrating option, especially during and after exercise, but they should be consumed in moderation due to their high sugar content.

 Aside from its favorable taste, which is why green tea is a very popular drink nowadays, it promotes numerous health benefits, including neuroprotection, cholesterol-lowering properties, strong antioxidant capacity, quality emotional status, quality sleep, and suppression of hypertension.
 While plain water could make you feel full and thus help in maintaining one’s diet, a cup of green tea would surely be a natural diet booster because it contains bioactive substances like caffeine and EGCG, which can have powerful effects on metabolism and eventually reduce body fat.
 That is why, while both green tea leaves and plain water are natural fat burners by themselves, just imagine combining these two powerhouses when it comes to weight loss.